B.A. and M.S. - Slovak University of Technology

 At St. Lawrence I have a double appointment in the Performance and Communication Arts as well as in the English departments.
 My doctorate in mass communication is reflected in all classes I teach for the PCA Department.
 As a former radio reporter and newspaper editor I teach journalism classes in the English Department.
 After all, my main research interest - democracy and the public sphere - tie everything nicely together.

-My research on the public sphere has been published in the Mediterranean Historical Review, Communication and the Public, The International Journal of Communication, New Media & Society, Media History, International Communication Gazette, Journal of Cultural Economy, Medien & Zeit (Vienna, Austria), Journal of Global Mass Communication, and in the Global Media Journal.
+My research on the public sphere has been published in the Journalism Studies, Mediterranean Historical Review, Communication and the Public, The International Journal of Communication, New Media & Society, Media History, International Communication Gazette, Journal of Cultural Economy, Medien & Zeit (Vienna, Austria), Journal of Global Mass Communication, and in the Global Media Journal.
 Together with John Nerone and Joad Raymond, I was a guest editor of a special issue of Media History dedicated to historical parallels between the spectrum scarcity debate and the impacts of the scarcity of paper manufacturing during the early print era (from Late Medieval Period/early Renaissance up until the early 1900s).